Integer programs with bounded subdeterminants and two nonzeros per row: Final algorithm

-Finally, consider any minimum cost slack set $F = \sigma(S)$ in $G$.
-By considering some sketch of its characteristic vector $\chi^{F} \in \{0,1\}^{E(G)}$, we can infer an outbranching in the dependence graph rooted at a top cell of the DP table.
-This outbranching proves that the minimum cost of a slack vector (which is equal to the cost of $F$) is at least the right-hand side of \eqref{eq:DP}. \end{proof}
+Finally, consider any minimum cost slack set $F = \sigma(S)$ in $G$, and the corresponding slack vector $y \in \{0,1\}^{E(G)}$.
+As before, let $y_0$ denote the restriction of $y$ to $E(G_0)$.
+By considering some animated sketch for $y_0$, we can infer an out-branching in the dependence graph rooted at a top cell of the DP table.
+This out-branching proves that the minimum cost of a slack vector (which is equal to the cost of $F$) is at least the right-hand side of \eqref{eq:DP}. \end{proof}